transatlantic-comppsych/fmriprep_qa_guide/README.md

 ## Spatial normalization of the anatomical T1w reference
 * Look at the images as they transition back and forth and check the following:
-  - Are the ventricles inthe same place?
+  - Are the ventricles in the same place?
   - Is the grey matter/ white matter boundary stable?
   - Does any of the brain in the participant view look especially stretched or distorted?

 ## Surface reconstruction
 * Similar to what you check for the mask and segmentation
 * The red line should outline the outer boundary of the grey matter and exclude the cerebellum